LaSTiqq/Coffee-united-people-2.0/README.md

 - Implemented [react-hot-toast](https://react-hot-toast.com/) package instead of boring Bootstrap alerts
 - Added AuthButton component to use props and reusability little more as React features
 - Continuation of reusability feature.
 Created AuthForm component both for login and register components
+- Added one more utility at server-side which moves Socket.io code in different file

 ## What are expected further